mesosphere/dcos-docs-site/pages/1.11/networking/SDN/dcos-overlay/index.md

 <a name="limitations"></a>
 ### Limitations
+* DC/OS Overlay supports IPv6 networks only for Docker containers.
+Launching UCR containers on an IPv6 network will result in a container launch failure.
+To keep it future-proof, however, when a subnet is allocated to an agent, IPv6 subnets are pre-allocated to MesosContainerizer and DockerContainerizer following the same logic used for IPv4 networks.

 * DC/OS Overlay does not allow services to reserve IP addresses that result in ephemeral addresses for containers across multiple incarnations on the virtual network.
 This restriction ensures that a given client connects to the correct service.

-  [VIPs (virtual IP addresses)](/pages/1.11/networking/load-balancing-vips/) are built in to DC/OS and offer a clean way of allocating static addresses to services.
+  [VIPs (virtual IP addresses)](/1.11/networking/load-balancing-vips/) are built in to DC/OS and offer a clean way of allocating static addresses to services.
 If you are using DC/OS Overlay, you should use VIPs to access your services to support cached DNS requests and static IP addresses.

 * The limitation on the total number of containers on DC/OS Overlay is the same value as the number of IP addresses available on the overlay subnet.
 However, the limitation on the number of containers on an agent depends on the subnet (which will be a subset of the overlay subnet) allocated to the agent.
 For a given agent subnet, half the address space is allocated to the `MesosContainerizer` and the other half is allocated to the `DockerContainerizer`.